-For students who have intended majors: the first year instructor is the primary advisor, the intended major advisor is the secondary advisor and OSPAS serves as the tertiary advisor.
-Once a student successfully completes the general education curriculum, the division faculty becomes the primary advisor and SACS becomes the secondary advisor.
+For students who have intended majors: the first year instructor is the primary advisor, the intended major advisor is the secondary advisor and SASC serves as the tertiary advisor.
+Once a student successfully completes the general education curriculum, the division faculty becomes the primary advisor and SASC becomes the secondary advisor.

 The liberal arts curriculum at Tougaloo College is based upon two assumptions: first, that students should have a general education drawn from broad academic areas, as well as specialized training in one major department; and second, that students should have freedom, within certain established guidelines and with the advice of the faculty, to choose their own course of study.